vladimir-xaro/event-emitter/README.md

 #### has(key: string): boolean;
 	Checks for an event by key.
 	(Doesn't check for callback functions)

+#### listenerCount(key: string): number | false;
+	Returns the number of callback functions for the event key or "false" if there is no key

 #### emit(key: string, ...args: any): void;
 	Calls all callback functions on events using the event key.